 Cobra Strike: Deal three damage to an enemy minion and the closest opposing unit.
 Still can hit generals but now there is counterplay and it can also be used as a board clear.

 Twilight Fox: Bloodsurge: Teleport a nearby enemy behind your general.
 Very little RNG and now can be aimed/has counterplay.

-Knuckle Storm: To two or maybe draw a card at end of turn, or maybe three and draw right away.
+Knuckle Storm: To two mana and draw card at end of turn (draw is not part of intensify), or maybe three and draw right away.
 Dials back on its combo potential, but cantrips are super strong and useful.